About the University

 Each of four residence quadrangles on the Uptown Campus house approximately 1,200 students and include eight three-story halls and a 23-story tower.
 Each quadrangle also has lounges, recreation areas and dining facilities.
 Nearby Freedom Apartments has apartment-style living, and Empire Commons provides single-room apartment-style living for 1,200 students.
 Liberty Terrace opened in Fall 2012 and provides another 500 new apartment-style beds.
 Housing is also available on Alumni Quadrangle, located near the Downtown Campus.

-Other special facilities on the Uptown Campus include a National Weather Service meteorological laboratory, a Computing Center, and a linear accelerator for physics research.
-The hub of student activity is the Campus Center, which will expand by 50,000 square feet in the next few years.
+Other special facilities on the Uptown Campus include a National Weather Service meteorological laboratory, a linear accelerator for physics research, and a new Data Center that supports high-performance computing and networking.
+The hub of student activity is the Campus Center, which is being expanded by 76,000 square feet.
 It currently includes lounges, meeting and dining rooms, a ballroom, a cafeteria, banking facilities, a convenience store, a Barnes & Noble bookstore, and a variety of fast-food eateries.

 Outdoor recreation facilities include lighted tennis courts, basketball and volleyball courts, and several multipurpose playing areas.